 Due to the fact that the personal insurance business stretches over so many years, the risk module of market risk represents the largest risk position.
-The following table shows the composition of the SCR for the risk module of market risk.
 Currently, the greatest risks are interest rate risk and credit spread risk.
 The aggregated capital requirement is lower than the sum of the requirements for the individual risk sub-modules, based on the fact that extreme shocks do not generally occur simultaneously for individual market risks (diversification).